OliverCadman/cross_tracks_ci_ms3/README.md

 4. A page for users to add tracks to the platform.
 5. Cards to display tracks, with button to open modal/dropdown
 6. Modal window/dropdown to display more information and comments left about relative tracks.
+7. Functionality for users to leave comments
-7. Search/Filter functionality
+8. Search/Filter functionality
-8. "Like Button", with likes displayed on track cards.
+9. "Like Button", with likes displayed on track cards.
-9. Profile Page for Users
+10. Profile Page for Users
-10. Functionality for users to edit profile
+11. Functionality for users to edit profile
-11. Contact Page
+12. Contact Page
-12. 404 Page
+13. 404 Page
-13. Admin Priveleges (to manage Genres and Tracks)
+14. Admin Priveleges (to manage Genres and Tracks)

 Features for future releases: